Market Size

 The global small interfering RNA (siRNA) therapeutics market is segmented based on drug, indication, route of administration, and region.

-Vutrisiran in the drug segment accounted for 38.05% of the market share in 2024 in the global small interfering RNA (siRNA) therapeutics market.
+Vutrisiran in the drug segment accounted for 38.05% of the market share in the global small interfering RNA (siRNA) therapeutics market.

-At present Amvuttra is the top selling small interfering RNA therapy which accounted for a total of 38.05% market share with reportedly US$ 970.45 million sales in 2024.
+At present Amvuttra is the top selling small interfering RNA therapy which accounted for a total of 38.05% market share with reportedly US$ 970.45 million sales.

 The North America region has become the hub of innovations in the biopharmaceutical industry, and the region, especially the United States, leads in the siRNA therapeutics market.
 The dominance is mainly attributed to the availability of all approved siRNA therapies in the U.S. market, and the higher proportion of sales each siRNA therapy is generating.
 For instance, below is the list of top-selling siRNA therapies in terms of sales value and their revenue share from the U.S. market.